almabud/ProblemSolving/Algorithms/bitwise_operations/logic_gates.md

 # Logic Gates

 A logic gate is a device that acts as a building block for digital circuits.
-They perform basic logical functions
+They perform basic logical functions.

 There are several logic gates.
 They are given bellow.&#x20;